Content Strategy

 Content types:

-• Case studies with specific results
+• Case studies with specific, quantifiable results

 • Product demos and walkthroughs

-• Customer testimonials
+• Customer testimonials and success stories

 Choosing Your B2B Content Channels